Ekediee/divvy-bike-analysis/README.md

 total_trips, _ = trip_data.shape
 ```

-The result shows that in the years 2022 and 2023, a total 11.3 million trips were recorded by Cyclistic bikes.
+The result shows that in the years 2022 and 2023, a total 11.3 million trips were recorded by Lyft bikes.

 Next, I will rename the columns ride_id and rideable_type with a more descriptive names - trip_id and bike_id respectively.